hadmacker/asd_notes/README.md

   > Autism Warrior Parents (AWPs) insist on supporting their autistic kids either by trying to cure them, or by imposing non-autistic-oriented goals on them — rather than by trying to understand how their kids are wired, and how that wiring affects their life experience.
   > [How "Autistic Warrior" Parents harm Autistic Kids](https://medium.com/the-establishment/how-autism-warrior-parents-harm-autistic-kids-6700b8bf6677)
 * **Aversives**: unpleasant stimuli that induce changes in behavior via negative reinforcement or positive punishment.
 [Wikipedia](https://en.wikipedia.org/wiki/Aversives).
 May be used in ABA therapy.
-* **Bruno Bettelheim**: An early Autism researcher and psychologist whose research and theories were later discredited or recognized as damaging.
+* **Bruno Bettelheim**: An early Autism researcher and psychologist pioneering treatements.
+His research and theories were later discredited or recognized as damaging.
 [Wikipedia](https://en.wikipedia.org/wiki/Bruno_Bettelheim)
 * **Biology**: The branch of science that deals with living organisms and their vital processes.
 * **Brain**: The physical, biological organ consisting of nerve cells and can be physically touched.
 See _Mind_ for nuances.
 * **CNV**: Copy Number Variation, a genomic (DNA) mutation